Get Your Home Ready for Autumn: Cut Energy Bills Before Winter

 Opening shutters and curtains during the day lets in free heat from the sun, even in autumn.
 Closing them as soon as night falls helps keep that warmth inside for longer.

-Conclusion: Getting ready for autumn doesn’t require major renovations.
+Conclusion: Getting ready for autumn doesn't require major renovations.
 With a few checks and small daily habits, you can cut your energy bill and stay comfortable — whether you live in Paris, Berlin, or Milan.
+For more comprehensive tips, see our guide on preparing your home for winter without expensive renovations.

 About the author: